RainerWaldmann/wastewater/Readme.md

     java -jar /home/rainer/apps/wastewater/MpileupParser-1.0.jar -i $outDir/out.mpileup -o $outDir/ivar.tsv

 an alternate option is the iVar software https://github.com/andersen-lab/ivar.
-However, we use our custom software since We filter out most of the background variations due to low quality reads by filtering out variations which are only backed by low quality reads or skewed forward reverse balance.  iVar does not provide those information for indels.
+However, we use our custom software since We filter out most of the background variations due to low quality reads by filtering out variations which are only backed by low quality reads or skewed forward reverse balance.  iVar does not provide those informations for indels.

 ## 4. Generate sequencing depth data